 - Are between the ages of 12 and 18

-Children will usually be assessed for their linguistic skills in the Dutch language before they are allowed to enrol in an ISK school.
+Children will be assessed for their linguistic skills in the Dutch language before they are allowed to enrol in an ISK school.
 There are ISK schools located throughout the Netherlands.
-There is no list of ISK’s anymore.
+There is no list of ISK’s .
 Best is to check with your municipality.

 The ISK schools prepare pupils for intake into secondary education or vocational education, depending on the age of the students.
-The aim of these schools is to teach children as much Dutch as possible over a two-year period, so that the children are capable of going on to learn to the same level of academic ability in the Netherlands as they would in their home country.
+These schools teach children as much Dutch as possible, so that the children can learn to the same level of academic ability in the Netherlands as they would in their home country.
 At the ISK schools the teenage children will be given dedicated lessons to learn Dutch for approximately 16 to 20 hours per week.